cmkilger/CKSVG/README.markdown

 #CKSVG

 CKSVG is the beginnings of a Cocoa SVG parser and drawer (using Core Graphics) that I started a long time ago.
 So far it does a decent job doing a path (except for ellipses).
+Attempts to follow the [SVG 1.1 specification](http://www.w3.org/TR/SVG/).

 ##Usage